-i2E is a private not-for-profit venture development organization based in Oklahoma City, Oklahoma, founded in 1997.
-It focuses on investing in technology-based entrepreneurs and companies, particularly those in the software, healthcare, and information technology sectors.
-As a key component of Oklahoma's Innovation Model, i2E receives support from the Oklahoma Center for the Advancement of Science and Technology.
-The organization also manages for-profit venture capital fund subsidiaries, which collectively hold over $47 million in assets.
-Through its investments, i2E aims to foster growth and innovation within the state's entrepreneurial ecosystem.
+i2E is a not-for-profit venture development organization based in Oklahoma City, Oklahoma, founded in 1997.
+It focuses on investing in technology-based entrepreneurs and companies within the software, healthcare, and information technology sectors.
+As a key component of Oklahoma’s Innovation Model, i2E receives support from the Oklahoma Center for the Advancement of Science and Technology.
+The organization manages over $47 million in assets through its for-profit venture capital fund subsidiaries, aiming to foster innovation and entrepreneurship in the region.

 THG Energy Solutions, LLC specializes in providing energy management solutions through a comprehensive web-based platform.
 The company offers a range of services, including energy analytics, sustainability reporting, automated demand response, and load management, aimed at helping clients optimize their energy usage and reduce costs.
 With capabilities in data collection, verification, and accounts payable integration, THG serves a diverse clientele, including governments, healthcare facilities, educational institutions, multi-location retailers, and various commercial entities.
 Founded in 2003 and headquartered in Austin, Texas, with additional offices in Tulsa and Atlanta, THG Energy Solutions leverages its team's expertise in energy marketing, building controls, engineering, and data management to deliver tailored solutions that prioritize clients' interests.
 The company has formed a strategic alliance with Energy Hippo, Inc. to enhance its service offerings.